Nick Wray BSc MSc GradStat

 Condition Monitoring of Railway Locomotive Performance Peak Statistics collected data from locomotive units running on an English suburban rail network.
 The plot beneath shows the speed/time plots generated by two locomotive units as they made repeated shuttle journeys over the same stretch of a suburban rail network on the same day.
 It can be seen that the strands for Unit 1 (black) are on average slightly faster than those for Unit 2, and that there is much more consistency in the values of the strands of Unit 1.
 The maintenance team was therefore directed towards Unit 2 as a priority, directed maintenance being a more efficient and cost-effective strategy than looking at each locomotive in turn.

 Business Forecasting Algorithms Peak Statistics has developed iterative forecasting methods which allow forecasts to be given with appropriate confidence intervals.

 Given the year’s worth of sales figures (in black), we can say that, for example, 95% of the time such a sequence would lead to the next year’s sales being between the upper and lower red dots.
-This work is being carried out for a business development company in Leicestershire.
+This work was carried out for a business development company in Leicestershire.